openmrs/openmrs-esm-core/README.md

 **Important**: Creating a tag on GitHub will trigger a new release.

+### Creating a Release

+First of all: **Not** every merge into `master` has to result in release.
+We should only release when we have gathered enough interesting changes in `master` to benefit from it.

+Now, let's say we have enough interesting changes accumulated in `master`.

+Please check:

+1. Do we have a unique version number that reflects the changes in `master` (changes as compared to the previous release)?
+We use minor changes to indicate big new features (requiring attention) and patch levels to indicate rather small fixes and improvements.
+2. If we have new packages in the monorepo - did we set `"private": true` if we don't want them to be published?
+3. Did we add a `publishConfig` section to the *package.json* of all new packages that should be published (i.e., `"private": false`)?
+This section should have a `"access": "public"` field.

+If we still need to have a version update run `yarn ci:release` (see section beforehand) and make a new PR / merge into `master` with the resulting changeset.

+**Don't** run `lerna publish` or any related command locally.
+Once merged into `master` go to GitHub and [draft a new release](https://github.com/openmrs/openmrs-esm-core/releases/new).
+The tag should be prefixed with `v` (e.g., `v3.2.1`), while the release title should just be the version number (e.g., `3.2.1`).

 ## Possibilities

 The new architecture offers a couple of interesting possibilities.
 We go into them one by one.